distribution/distribution/docs/recipes/mirror.md

 repository.
 You can run a local registry mirror and point all your daemons there, to avoid this extra internet traffic.

+> **Note**
+>
+> Docker Official Images are an intellectual property of Docker.
+Distributing Docker Official Images to third parties without a prior agreement can constitute a violation of [Docker Terms of Service](https://www.docker.com/legal/docker-terms-service){: target="blank" rel="noopener" class=“”}.

 ### Alternatives

 Alternatively, if the set of images you are using is well delimited, you can